bids-apps/CPAC/README.md

 ## Usage
 This App has the following command line arguments:

-		usage: run.py [-h]
+    usage: run.py [-h] [--pipeline_file PIPELINE_FILE]
+                  [--data_config_file DATA_CONFIG_FILE]
+                  [--aws_input_creds AWS_INPUT_CREDS]
+                  [--aws_output_creds AWS_OUTPUT_CREDS] [--n_cpus N_CPUS]
+                  [--mem_mb MEM_MB] [--mem_gb MEM_GB] [--save_working_dir]
                   [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
-                      [--n_cpus #]
-                      [--mem #]
-                      [--save_working_directory]
+                  [--participant_ndx PARTICIPANT_NDX]
-		              bids_dir output_dir {participant,group}
+                  bids_dir output_dir {participant,group,test_config,GUI}

-		Example BIDS App entrypoint script.
+    C-PAC Pipeline Runner

     positional arguments:
       bids_dir              The directory with the input dataset formatted according to the BIDS standard.
+Use the format s3://bucket/path/to/bidsdir to read data directly from
+                            an S3 bucket.
+This may require AWS S3 credentials specificied via the --aws_input_creds option.
       output_dir            The directory where the output files should be stored.
                             If you are running group level analysis this folder should be prepopulated with the results of the participant level analysis.

-		  {participant,group,test_run,GUI}
+Us the format
+                            s3://bucket/path/to/bidsdir to write data directly to
+                            an S3 bucket.
+This may require AWS S3 credentials specificied via the --aws_output_creds option.
+      {participant,group,test_config,GUI}
                             Level of the analysis that will be performed.
-Multiple participant level analyses can be run independently (in parallel).
-Group level analysis is not currently supported.
+Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
+GUI will open the CPAC gui (currently only works with singularity) and test_config will run through the entire configuration process but will not execute the pipeline.

     optional arguments:
-		  -h, --help            show this help message and exit
+      -h, --help            show this help message and exit --pipeline_file PIPELINE_FILE
+                            Name for the pipeline configuration file to use --data_config_file DATA_CONFIG_FILE
+                            Yaml file containing the location of the data that is to be processed.
+Can be generated from the CPAC gui.
+                            This file is not necessary if the data in bids_dir is organized according to the BIDS format.
+This enables support for legacy data organization and cloud based storage.
+A bids_dir must still be specified when using this option, but its value will be ignored.
+      --aws_input_creds AWS_INPUT_CREDS
+                            Credentials for reading from S3.
+If not provided and s3 paths are specified in the data config we will try to access the bucket anonymously
+      --aws_output_creds AWS_OUTPUT_CREDS
+                            Credentials for writing to S3.
+If not provided and s3 paths are specified in the output directory we will try to access the bucket anonymously
+      --n_cpus N_CPUS       Number of execution resources available for the pipeline
+      --mem_mb MEM_MB       Amount of RAM available to the pipeline in megabytes.
+                            Included for compatibility with BIDS-Apps standard,
+                            but mem_gb is preferred
+      --mem_gb MEM_GB       Amount of RAM available to the pipeline in gigabytes. if this is specified along with mem_mb, this flag will take precedence.
+      --save_working_dir    Save the contents of the working directory.
       --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-		                        The label(s) of the participant(s) that should be analyzed.
-The label corresponds to
+                            The label of the participant that should be analyzed.
+                            The label corresponds to sub-<participant_label> from
-		                        sub-<participant_label> from the BIDS spec (so it does not include "sub-").
+                            the BIDS spec (so it does not include "sub-").
 If this parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.

-          --pipeline_file       Name for the pipeline configuration file to use, the path must be accessible from inside the container. default="/cpac_resources/default_pipeline.yaml"

-          --n_cpus              Number of execution resources available for the pipeline default="1"

-          --mem                 Amount of RAM available to the pipeline in GB default="6"

-          --save_working_dir    Indicates that the working directory, which contains intermediary files, should be saved.
-If specified, the working directory will be saved in the output directory.
+To work correctly this should come at the end of the command line --participant_ndx PARTICIPANT_NDX
+                            The index of the participant that should be analyzed.
+                            This corresponds to the index of the participant in the subject list file.
+This was added to make it easier to accomodate SGE array jobs.
+Only a single participant will be analyzed.
+Can be used with participant label, in which case it is the index into the list that follows the particpant_label flag.

-To run it in participant level mode (for one participant):
+### To run it in participant level mode (for one participant):

     docker run -i --rm \
-        -v /tmp:/tmp \
+        -v /tmp:/scratch \
         -v /Users/filo/data/ds005:/bids_dataset \
         -v /Users/filo/outputs:/outputs \
-		bids/example \
+		bids/cpac \
 		/bids_dataset /outputs participant --participant_label 01

+### To convert the Docker container to a [Singularity](http://singularity.lbl.gov/) container :

+    docker run --privileged -ti --rm  \
+        -v /var/run/docker.sock:/var/run/docker.sock \
+        -v /home/srycajal/singularity_images:/output \
+        filo/docker2singularity \
+        bids/cpac

-## Example submit script for running as a singularity container on sun grid engine:
+### Example submit script for running as a Singularity container on sun grid engine:

+    #! /bin/bash
+    ## SGE batch file - bgsp
+    #$ -S /bin/bash
+    ## bgsp is the jobname and can be changed
+    #$ -N bgsp
+    ## execute the job using the mpi_smp parallel enviroment and 8 cores per job
+    #$ -pe mpi_smp 8
+    ## create an array of 1112 jobs
+    #$ -t 1-1112
+    #$ -V
+    ## change the following working directory to a persistent directory that is
+    ## available on all nodes, this is were messages printed by the app (stdout
+    ## and stderr) will be stored
+    #$ -wd /home/ubuntu/workspace/cluster_files

+    sudo chmod 777 /mnt
+    mkdir -p /mnt/log/reports

+    sge_ndx=$(( SGE_TASK_ID - 1 ))

+    # random sleep so that jobs dont start at _exactly_ the same time
+    sleep $(( $SGE_TASK_ID % 10 ))

+    singularity run -B /home/ubuntu:/mnt -B /mnt:/scratch \
+      /home/ubuntu/workspace/container_build/singularity_images/cpac_latest.img \
+      --n_cpus 8 --mem 12 \
+      --aws_input_creds /mnt/workspace/cluster_files/s3-keys.csv \
+      --aws_output_creds /mnt/workspace/cluster_files/s3-keys.csv \
+      --data_config_file /mnt/workspace/cluster_files/bgsp_data_config.yml \
+      s3://fcp-indi/data/Projects/BrainGenomicsSuperstructProject/orig_bids/ \
+      s3://fcp-indi/data/Projects/BrainGenomicsSuperstructProject/cpac_out/ \
+      participant --participant_ndx ${sge_ndx}

+#### Notes:
+1. With the exception of your home directory, which is mounted from the local filesystem, the filesystem in Singularity containers is read-only.
+Files can be easily transferred in and out of the container by mapping local directories to directories inside the container using the `-B from:to` command line argument, where the `from` dir is mapped to `to`.
+When using mapped directories, remember that the paths specified on the command line are in relation to the directory inside the container (e.g. the `to` directory).

+2. Unless the `--save_working_dir` flag is set, the C-PAC app will use the `/scratch` directory for intermediary files.
+Since this directory is write protected, a directory from the local filesystem must be mapped to `/scratch` for the pipeline to run successfully.
+This directory should be large  enough to hold all of the intermediary files for the datasets that are processed in parallel, as a rule of thumb we suggest 3 GB per dataset.
+Unless the `--save_working_dir` flag is set, the working directory will be deleted when the pipeline has completed.

+3. Use the `--save_working_dir` flag to retain all intermediary files, which can be useful for debugging.
+In this case, the intermediary files will be saved in the `working_dir` subdirectory of the user specified `output` directory.
+This will require about 3GB per dataset, but may require more for multiple or very long fMRI scans.

 ## Reporting errors and getting help
 Please report errors on the [C-PAC github page issue tracker](https://github.com/FCP-INDI/C-PAC/issues).
 Please use the